MRKSS0/MRKSS0/README.md

 Now, I'm trying to learn JavaScript server-side, but I still code in PHP for fun.
 On repository I think I will publish more JS than PHP project.
 ## 💾 [What do I like?]

 What you saw the icon, I love floppy disks!
 Uh...
 I don't know why.
-Just i love them, like in past they were powerful storage, and now look at them...
+I just love them, like in past they were powerful storage, and now look at them...
 Only 1.44Mb?!

 But they became an iconic for games, such "Do you want save the game?
 Press 💾".